Skip to main content

 OptionTypeRequiredDescription

-namestringYesName for the trace
+namestringYesName for the span

-metadataRecord<string, string>NoCustom key-value metadata
+metadataRecord<string, string>NoCustom key-value metadata (strings only)

 sessionIdstringNoGroup traces into a session